 There are artists who are looking for experience and offering discounts.
 Look for artists of this type and look into their reviews.
 Have a look at their catalog and the type of work that you want.
 For instance, if he has done portraits mostly and you want a portrait also, then you have a discount out of expectation.

 You should have a clear idea of what you want.
 This part can take a lot of time if you don’t have any idea.
 That consultation period might get the price higher for some shops.

 Try to get a flat rate

-Rather than hourly rate, try to get a flat rate.
+Rather than an hourly rate, try to get a flat rate.
 Because in that way you have much more independence.
-However, if you settle for hourly rate, the artist may work slowly on purpose to charge more.
+However, if you settle for an hourly rate, the artist may work slowly on purpose to charge more.
 Also, a detailed or delicate design will take more time than normal.
 Getting a flat rate here will save a major part of the bill.

 Get everything done at once

 If you plan to get more than one tattoo then you should do them at once.
 Getting a bulk quantity will cost you less than individual ones.
 Though pain in this case is an important factor.
-Don’t be harsh o yourself to save some bucks.
+Don’t be harsh on yourself to save some bucks.
 Usually, artists charge less for a bulk amount of work.
 Who knows you might get some tiny pieces free.
 You can also take one of your friends or family members who wants a tattoo.
 That might get you a group discount.

 Negotiation is important

 Finally, you will get what you pay for.
 Don’t compromise the quality over some bucks.
 It’s better to pay for a professional rather than wasting a small amount of money on amateurs.
-You’ll need to count aftercare products also in your budget since you are going to need them.
+You’ll need to count aftercare products in your budget since you are going to need them.
 Here is a guideline about tattoo aftercare products.
 Check this out!